acoli-repo/conll-rdf/README.md

 ### Installing

-java is required, use `java --version` to check if you have java installed.
+java is required, use `java -version` to check if you have java installed.
 (Java version 8 or 9 is required for logging with log4j)

 Note: If you prefer using OpenJDK instead of Oracle Java, it might be necessary to install openjfx.
 (Thanks to Francesco Mambrini for finding out!)